openslide/openslide.github.io/formats/hamamatsu/index.markdown

 -----------------

 macro
-:the image file given by the `MacroImage` value in the VMS/VMU file
+:the image file given by the `MacroImage` value in the VMS/VMU file, or `SourceLens` of -1 in NDPI

 Known Properties
 ----------------

-All key-value data stored in the VMS/VMU file are encoded as properties prefixed with "`hamamatsu.`".
+All key-value data stored in the VMS/VMU file, and known tags from the NDPI file, are encoded as properties prefixed with "`hamamatsu.`".

 `openslide.objective-power`
 :normalized `hamamatsu.SourceLens`